 The default setup suggests the period of 14 for the main lines and sets the overbought line at 1.1 and the oversold line at 0.9.
 You can keep the default settings or change them according to your needs and trading style.

 How to trade

-Generally, the line that is in the top position shows if the asset is in the uptrend or downtrend.
-It is important to pay attention to the crossing points of the two lines, as well as their position in relation to the overbought and oversold lines.
+By default, the uptrend line is blue and the downtrend line is purple.
+As a rule, the line that is on top points to the prevalent trend (an uptrend or a downtrend).
+It is important to pay attention to the crossing points of the two lines, as well as their position in relation to the overbought and oversold levels.

 <Buy> signal is received when VI+ line is below the VI- line, crosses above it and stays on top. <Sell> signal is received when VI- line is below the VI+ line, crosses above VI+ and stays on top.
 It is worth noting that not all signals you receive should immediately translate into an open position.
 Rather, it is a signal for you to pay close attention to the market, analyse the performance of the asset at hand and consider opening a deal in the corresponding direction.